 What is pay-per-mile insurance?

-With pay-per-mile insurance, your car insurance rates are set by how many miles you drive.
-This can give you greater control over the cost of your coverage, helping people like high-risk drivers manage their car insurance budget.
+With pay-per-mile insurance, your car insurance rates are determined by how many miles you drive in real-time.
+This may give you greater control over the cost of your coverage, helping people like high-risk drivers manage their car insurance budget.

-Usually, pay-per-mile car insurance costs get broken into two categories:
+Usually, pay-per-mile car insurance costs are divided into two categories:

 - Your base rate: This is the flat amount you’re going to pay (usually, each day or month).
-Insurers use the same factors to set this rate as they do with any other car insurance policy.
-That means things like your age, your driving history and your vehicle come into play.
+Insurers would use the same factors to set this rate as they do with any other car insurance policy in your state.
+That means things like your driving history, vehicle type and claim history come into play.
+Effectively, this portion covers the insurer’s basic financial risk for claims.

-Generally, with pay-per-mile insurance, insurance companies equip your car with a device so they can track how much you are driving and bill you accordingly.
+Generally, with pay-per-mile insurance, insurance companies equip your car with a mileage tracking device so they can track how much you are driving and bill you accordingly.

 How is pay-per-mile different from telematics insurance?

-While telematics and car insurance-by-the-mile both use a device in your vehicle to track your driving, they have different goals.
-With pay-per-mile coverage, your insurance provider is looking at how much you drive.
-With telematics, they look at how you drive.
+While telematics and car insurance-by-the-mile both use technology in your vehicle to track your driving, they have different goals.
+With pay-per-mile coverage, your insurance provider is looking at how much distance you drive.
+With telematics, they look at your driving habits.

 Which providers offer pay-per-mile insurance policies?

 Pay-per-mile car insurance is a relatively new concept, although it is gaining in popularity.
-It is possible that the pandemic contributed to this growth, as more people are staying home and driving fewer miles.
+It is possible that the pandemic contributed to the growth of usage-based insurance policies, as more people have generally been staying home and driving fewer miles.
+However, several other circumstances — such as having a work-from-home job or living in a city and relying more on public transit — could also make pay-per-mile insurance a convenient choice.

 Below are some of the pay-per-mile options from a few popular auto insurance companies.
-All the base rate and per-mile rate examples, along with the estimated savings, come straight from the insurance providers.
+All the base rate and per-mile rate examples, along with the estimated savings, come directly from the insurance providers’ websites and are subject to change.

 |Program and car insurance company||How it works||Availability||Estimated savings|